singer-io/singer-tap-tester/README.md

 # tap-tester
 Integration testing framework for Singer taps.
+This is a ***new*** library that takes lessons the original closed-source attempt at an integration testing framework in order to provide a smoother experience for tap authors to write meaningful tests that exercise the code and allow everyone to more easily verify changes against their own datasets.

 [NOTE: This is a big work in progress, but all are encouraged to give it a try, dig in and leave feedback as it is in development.
 Good luck!
 Hope you like it!]